Manga: A Cruel God Reigns

 Jeremy: Did I make you dirty?

 - Deprogramming: The main plot of the second half of the series.
 Ian tries (often in vain) to help Jeremy to recover from the trauma of sexual abuse received from their father/step-father.
-Using group counseling, several vacations, housing and schooling changes, Love Redeems, Intimate Psychotherapy, and showing Jeremy those Embarrassing Old Photos, Ian attempts to guide Jeremy out of the metaphorical "forest" that separates him from "gardens" life has to offer and to help him feel emotions as he did before the abuse.
+Using group counseling, several vacations, housing and schooling changes, trying to convince him he cares about him, Intimate Psychotherapy, and showing Jeremy those Embarrassing Old Photos, Ian attempts to help him feel emotions as he did before the abuse.

 - Deus Angst Machina

 - The Dog Bites Back: Jeremy to Greg.

 - Don't You Dare Pity Me!: Jeremy uses this several times against Ian.
 He also uses the "I don't need love" and "I don't deserve love" versions.